fadikoubaa19/holberton-system_engineering-devops/0x06-regular_expressions/README.md

  *A README.md file, at the root of the folder of the project, is mandatory *All your Bash script files must be executable
- *The first line of all your Bash scripts should be exactly #!/usr/bin/env ruby *All your regex must be built for the Oniguruma library
+ *The first line of all your Bash scripts should be exactly #!/usr/bin/env ruby *All your regex must be built for the Oniguruma library.